Coruscant11/CPP-Oware-AI/README.md

 # Oware-AI

 The game is a custom version of the Oware.
-This AI use a minimax algorithm, with alpha-beta cut, move ordering, multi-threading, and transposition table which isn't finished.
+This AI use a minimax algorithm, with alpha-beta cut, move ordering, multi-threading, and a transposition table which isn't finished.

 Using std::thread.